oscarlevin/pretext-tools/README.md

 If you open a new empty document that you will include via `xi:include`, save it with a `.ptx` extension and then fill in the structure using a "!" snippet.

-To see a complete list of available snippets, hit Ctrl+Space.

 Here are some options that I find make snippets more useful.
 For each of these, open settings in VS code and search for them.

 - Emmet: Excluded Languages.
 I exclude PreTeXt Emmet for PreTeXt, since the snippets behave better.